cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

     put:
       tags:
         - "virtualdirectory"
-      summary: Create a new virtualdirectory
+      description: Create a new virtualdirectory
       operationId: add_virtualdirectory
       parameters:
         - in: body
           name: virtualdirectory
+          required: true
           description: The new virtualdirectory to create
           schema:
             $ref: '#/definitions/Virtualdirectory'